Parameters

 regex = "^[a-z0-9]+$"

-error = "Unfortunately, it isn't a valid project ID"
+error = "Unfortunately, this isn't a valid project ID"

 }